 It’s not recommended to install concrete sleepers yourself as you will have a difficult time removing the sleepers if anything goes wrong.
 There is less room for error.
-For natural stone, it’s never recommended to try to install retaining walls yourself because it’s such a specialised area.
+For natural stone, it’s never recommended to try the installation yourself because it’s such a specialised area.

-How can I reduce the cost of retaining walls?
+How can I reduce the retaining walls cost?

-Careful design and planning can assist in reducing the cost of retaining walls in Sydney.
-Ideally, retaining walls would be undertaken in the initial stages of designing your landscape.
+Careful design and planning can assist in reducing the retaining walls cost.
+Ideally, this project would be undertaken in the initial stages of designing your landscape.
 The walls can then be built with the wider garden in mind under the management of a skilled landscaping professional.
 An expert can really help you to pinpoint what it is you’re looking for and also highlight anything that is not structurally possible or legally allowed without the right permits.

 At the end of the day, it depends on your preferences.
 You can reduce costs by going for treated pine at a combined cost in Sydney of around $250 per square metre including supply and installation.
 You’ll get around 10 years out of them before you need a replacement.

 Concrete sleepers might cost closer to $400 per square metre, and you’ll get 15 – 20 years out of them.
 In many ways, it’s just a tradeoff depending on what you’re looking for and what your financial situation is.
 Where possible, always keep holding walls small and short.
 This will allow you to afford better quality materials.